tyoeer/Chaoshead/README.md

 If you have any questions, feel free to ask.

-### Currently supported
+### Currently not supported
-- All publicly available 1.0 foreground objects and structures
+- Void Update objects and properties
-- All publicly available 1.0 object properties except Sign icons
+  - except (item) Beamers and input switches (except the "Players Required" property)
-- And input switches, except the "Players Required" property
+  - Unsupported properties will crash Chaoshead (because the .lhs is can't be loaded)
-- And (item) Beamers
+  - Unsupported objects will only crash when placed in a row or column, otherwise they will simply show up with only their internal ID.
-- All background objects and structures
+- Headers:
-- Paths and path properties
+  - No API support except for level size

-CONTAINED OBJECTS WILL GET DISCARDED
+  - Headers saved are the ones that were read from the file

 ## Terminology